T1taniumF0rge-Industries-Inc/Software/Programs.md

 [**Discord:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Discord)

 1 -> [Discord:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Discord/DiscordSetup.exe) Long loved Discord, what else is there to say?
-Maybe don't run it on a 32-bit OS
+Maybe don't run it on a 32-bit computer.
+Also banned in many countries like the UAE for some reasons...

 [**Fujitsu:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/Fujitsu)